TEJASVISJAIN/oneFootballScraper/README.md

 # OneFootball DFS Summarizer

 A web scraper and summarization API for OneFootball articles.
 This project uses Node.js (Puppeteer) to crawl and extract football news articles from [onefootball.com](https://onefootball.com), and Python (FastAPI) to provide a streaming API for triggering scrapes and retrieving results.
-Optionally, it can summarize articles using OpenAI's API.
+Optionally, it can summarize articles using Groq AI models.

 ## Features
 - Scrapes top articles and related news from OneFootball using Puppeteer
 - Recursively follows related articles up to a configurable depth
 - Stores extracted content and metadata in structured JSON files
-- (Optional) Summarizes articles using OpenAI GPT models
+- (Optional) Summarizes articles using Groq AI models
 - Provides a FastAPI server with endpoints to trigger scraping and stream results

 ## Project Structure